Mljet National Park with saltwater lakes surrounded by pine forest

 July–August

-Warm sea temperatures and long days, perfect for swimming and kayaking in the saltwater lakes and along the coast.
+Warm sea and long days — the best time for swimming and kayaking on the saltwater lakes and along the coast.

 • Long sunny days for island activities